litesaml/docs/docs/build-metadata/entity.md

 * Single SignOn location
 * certificate

-An EntityDescriptor built above, now using ``SimpleEntityDescriptorBuilder`` can be made, in quite fewer lines of code, in the following way:
+An EntityDescriptor built above, now using ``SimpleEntityDescriptorBuilder``, can be made with fewer lines of code in the following way:

 ```php
 <?php